 U.S. President Woodrow Wilson first proclaimed Armistice Day as November 11, 1919.
 The United States Congress passed a concurrent resolution seven years later on June 4, 1926, requesting the President issue another proclamation to observe November 11 with appropriate ceremonies.
 The 11th of November is"a day to be dedicated to the cause of world peace and to be thereafter celebrated and known as 'Armistice Day'."
 It was later changed to Veteran's Day.
 Too many wars.

 Given that I love to read mysteries that reflect regions and holidays, it's only natural that I planned to compile a list for Veteran's Day.
 Of course, Jacqueline Winspear and Charles Todd's mysteries were at the top of my list, but one of the most complete lists is BV Lawson's 2007 invaluable blog of Veteran's Day Mysteries.
 No need for me to duplicate her effort.
 Be sure and read her blog, as well as all the comments.
 Another fine list is In Remembrance Fiction in Times of War (not all mysteries) from the St. Charles Public Library.
-And, I did a Memorial Day blog here on Mystery Fanfare that will round out the list.
+I also did a Memorial Day blog here on Mystery Fanfare.